mfiles music files mfiles film music

 • Ritchie Rich

-• Forrest Gump - the introductory "feather theme" has just the right mix of simplicity and good humour, and the soundtrack features much period pop music (Zemeckis directed)
+• Forrest Gump - the introductory "feather theme" has just the right mix of simplicity and good humour, the soundtrack features many well-known popular tracks though the final track on the album at just under 9 minutes is a suite of Silvestri's music from the film

 • Judge Dredd